EV Savings Calculator

 Best EVs for Savings in 2026

-The best EVs for maximizing savings combine high efficiency (more miles per kWh), reasonable purchase price, and federal tax credit eligibility.
-Here are the top value picks for 2026:
+The best EVs for maximizing savings combine high efficiency (more miles per kWh), reasonable purchase price, usable range, and low maintenance costs.
+Treat federal tax-credit tables from older guides as stale unless they explicitly account for the 2025 cutoff.

-The Hyundai Ioniq 6 leads in efficiency at 4.3 miles per kWh, meaning it costs just $0.037 per mile at the national average electricity rate.
-The Chevy Equinox EV offers the lowest entry price after the $7,500 tax credit, starting at effectively $26,400.
+The Hyundai Ioniq 6 leads in efficiency at 4.3 miles per kWh, meaning it costs about $0.043 per mile at the current JouleIO EIA baseline.
+The Chevy Equinox EV is included because its lower entry price can matter more than maximum range for many drivers.
 Use the EV Range Calculator to estimate real-world range under different driving conditions.

 Total Cost of Ownership: 5-Year and 10-Year Comparison